Percentage of residents

 According to this 2017 Food Environment Analysis, 11% of all African-Americans in Austin-Travis County live in areas that face all four barriers to healthy food access, compared to 9% of Latinx, 5% of Asian-American, and 5% of white residents.

 Explore the areas in Austin that are facing barriers to healthy food access by clicking on the map to identify which food environment barriers are present in the selected area.

 1) Definition: Food insecurity describes the inadequate access to enough food to live an active, healthy life.
 Food insecurity is one way we can measure and assess the risk of hunger.

-2) Calculation method: This measure was calculated by dividing the estimated food insecure population by the total population.
+2) Calculation method: This measure was calculated by dividing the estimated food insecure population for Austin MSA by the total population for Austin MSA.